grempe/tss-rb/README.md

 used to select the shares can be chosen with the `select_by:` argument which takes the following values as options:

-`select_by: first` : If X shares are required by the threshold and more than X shares are provided, then the first X shares in the Array of shares provided will be used.
+`select_by: 'first'` : If X shares are required by the threshold and more than X shares are provided, then the first X shares in the Array of shares provided will be used.
 All others will be discarded and the operation will fail if those selected shares cannot recreate the secret.

-`select_by: sample` : If X shares are required by the threshold and more than X shares are provided, then X shares will be randomly selected from the Array of shares provided.
+`select_by: 'sample'` : If X shares are required by the threshold and more than X shares are provided, then X shares will be randomly selected from the Array of shares provided.
 All others will be discarded and the operation will fail if those selected shares cannot recreate the secret.

-`select_by: combinations` : If X shares are required, and more than X shares are provided, then all possible combinations of the threshold number of shares will be tried to see if the secret can be recreated.
+`select_by: 'combinations'` : If X shares are required, and more than X shares are provided, then all possible combinations of the threshold number of shares will be tried to see if the secret can be recreated.